The Modern LTEF Program

 The Long-Term Survey and Assessment of Large River Fishes in Illinois at IRBS completes annual stratified-random sampling using boat-mounted pulsed-DC electrofishing on the Illinois River Waterway that extends from southwest Chicago to Alton, IL, and pools 16-21 on the Mississippi River.
 Fish sampling is conducted in three, six-week sampling periods from June 15 to October 31 primarily in main-channel border habitat, along with some historical side channel fixed sites in the Illinois River Waterway (see Historical LTEF below).
 Fish data collected includes species identification, weights, lengths, and the occurrences of external lesions, parasites, or deformities.
 Ancillary water quality data are also collected at each site and includes dissolved oxygen, specific conductance, Secchi transparency, and surface velocity.

 The project was expanded in 2009, 2010, and 2019 to increase spatial coverage of fish monitoring in Illinois.
 In addition to sampling of the Illinois River Waterway and pools 16-21 of the Mississippi River by IRBS, sampling also occurs in pools 25 and 26 of the Mississippi River, the Kaskaskia River confluence of the Mississippi River, and Illinois portions of the Ohio and Wabash rivers.
-To accommodate this expansion, INHS staff from the Great Rivers Field Station, Western Illinois University, Eastern Illinois University, Southern Illinois University, and the University of Illinois at Urbana-Champaign all contribute to sampling.
+To accommodate this expansion, INHS staff from the Great Rivers Field Station, Eastern Illinois University, Southern Illinois University, and the University of Illinois at Urbana-Champaign all contribute to sampling.

 The LTEF project has been funded by Sport Fish Restoration funds provided by the U.S. Fish and Wildlife Service and the Illinois Department of Natural Resources (project F-101-R) since 1989.